 In addition, only a 1-second delay can result in a 7% reduction in conversions.
 A 2-second delay in load time during a transaction resulted in abandonment rates of up to 87%:

 Humans have limited patience when it comes to online browsing and slow websites contribute substantially to throwing visitors off because of the time that it takes for them to load and display the relevant information.
-Optimizing the speed of a WooCommerce website is a tricky business and the processes involved requires different considerations.
+Optimizing the speed of a WooCommerce website will significantly improve your core web vitals score, but it is a tricky business and the processes involved requires different considerations.

 Want to know how to optmize your WooCommerce store for maximum speed?

 Start by analyzing the current speed of your WooCommerce store (no servers involved yet)

 For any performance optimization work, you need to know what’s your current state.
 Gathering data as your first step provides you with a key benchmark.
 It helps you ascertain the extent of optimization that is needed, and in what areas.
 It is important to note that the first step is to asses your site speed only, leaving servers untouched for the moment.

 To perform this type of assessment, you’ll usually use online tools you might have already heard of, namely GTmetrix, Pingdom, Google Site Speed tool are the most well-known and recognized for this task.

 When hiring a developer, this early part of the work doesn’t need your login credentials to be shared.

 After the frontend speed of your WooCommerce store, it’s time to analyze where your store “lives”: your hosting provider.